classiebit/eventmie-pro-docs/resources/docs/1.3/admin/manage-bookings.md

 <a name="Taxes"></a>
 ## Taxes

 New Taxes can be added and managed from this page and when while adding tickets to an event, these taxes can be applied.
+When you disable a Tax, then that tax becomes invisible from everywhere on the front-end.
+And the disabled tax also becomes unselectable for new tickets and unapplicable for existing tickets while checkout.

 ---